AmirAtPerfecto/WebTimers/README.md

 Define a few environment variables:

-- LOCAL_PATH: the folder to save all files, for example: /Users/Amir-Perfecto/Downloads/WebTimers/
+- **LOCAL_PATH**: the folder to save all files, for example: /Users/Amir-Perfecto/Downloads/WebTimers/
-- WEB_TIMERS_FILE_NAME: Optional, the name of the page level web timers file, for example: webtimers.csv
+- **WEB_TIMERS_FILE_NAME**: Optional, the name of the page level web timers file, for example: webtimers.csv
-- WEB_RESOURCE_TIMERS_FILE_NAME: Optional, the name of the resource timers data file, for example: webResourcetimers.csv
+- **WEB_RESOURCE_TIMERS_FILE_NAME**: Optional, the name of the resource timers data file, for example: webResourcetimers.csv
-- APPLY_TIMESTAMP_TO_RESOURCE_FILENAME: Optional, set this to any value (ex.: true) to save the resource timers data in a separate file each run.
+- **APPLY_TIMESTAMP_TO_RESOURCE_FILENAME**: Optional, set this to any value (ex.: true) to save the resource timers data in a separate file each run.

-- PERFECTO_CLOUD: your cloud name, for example, abc.perfectomobile.com
+- **PERFECTO_CLOUD**: your cloud name, for example, abc.perfectomobile.com
-- PERFECTO_CLOUD_USERNAME: your cloud username, for example, abd@perfectomobile.com
+- **PERFECTO_CLOUD_USERNAME**: your cloud username, for example, abd@perfectomobile.com
-- PERFECTO_CLOUD_SECURITY_TOKEN: your cloud security token.
+- **PERFECTO_CLOUD_SECURITY_TOKEN**: your cloud security token.
 You can get it in your cloud, following these instructions: http://developers.perfectomobile.com/display/PD/Security+Token

-You will see that 3 files are created for every page.
+You will see that **3 files are created for every page**.
 Those 3 files are:
-- webTimers_Amazon.com.csv: this file includes the page level timing for the page you're on (in this case, Amazon.com)
+- **webTimers**_Amazon.com.csv: this file includes the page level timing for the page you're on (in this case, Amazon.com)
-- pageResourceTimers_Amazon.com_<timestamp>.csv: this file includes details of all the resources downloaded to this page
+- **pageResourceTimers**_Amazon.com_<timestamp>.csv: this file includes details of all the resources downloaded to this page
-- pageComparison_Amazon.com_<OS, OS Version, browser, browser version>_<timestamp>.csv: this file includes a comparison of the current execution vs. a comparison of previous execution.
+- **pageComparison**_Amazon.com_<OS, OS Version, browser, browser version>_<timestamp>.csv: this file includes a comparison of the current execution vs. a comparison of previous execution.

-To set a comparison against a previous execution simply
+To **set a comparison against a previous execution** simply
 - add the word 'base' to one of the previously created page resource timers csv file
 - run the project again

 **Make changes and create your own script**

 Head to NewTestClass.java
-- Change pagesToTest String array to include the name of the pages you want to test
+- Change **pagesToTest** String array to include the name of the pages you want to test
 - Inside the test() method, create your own test script.
 For each page, call
 ```
                 pageTimers = new WebPageTimersClass(driver, "name of the page");